 Some of New York City's best attractions and landmarks are free to visit.
-With the cost of hotels, restaurants and more, visiting some free attractions and landmarks will help you stretch your travel budget (& maybe even save something for a splurge-worthy treat!)
+With the cost of hotels, restaurants, and more, visiting some free attractions and landmarks will help you stretch your travel budget (and maybe even save something for a splurge-worthy treat!)

-Of course you can walk around the park, admire its many sculptures and gardens for free, but you might be surprised to discover that the Central Park Conservancy's walking tours are free and offer a great way to get acquainted with Central Park.
-There are many other ways to enjoy Central Park, including having a picnic and wandering around on your own with the help of a Central Park Map.Continue to 3 of 12 below.
+Of course, you can walk around the park, admire its many sculptures and gardens for free, but you might be surprised to discover that the Central Park Conservancy's walking tours are free and offer a great way to get acquainted with Central Park.
+There are many other ways to enjoy Central Park, including having a picnic and wandering around on your own with the help of a Central Park map.

 Free daily tours of the New York Public Library offer visitors a great way to see and explore the Library.
 This Beaux-Arts building, designed by John M. Carrere and Thomas Hastings, was the largest marble building in the U.S. at the time of its construction in 1911.
 In addition to beautiful architecture and an impressive book collection, the museum features temporary exhibits on a variety of topics that are also free and open to the public.

 You'll get to see the gold vault, trading desk, and a multimedia trading exhibit when you tour this neo-Renaissance building erected in 1924.
 The tour offers a great introduction to what the Federal Reserve does and the role it plays in the economy.

 If you want to see the gold vault, you'll have to reserve a guided tour in advance, but you can visit the bank's museum and its two self-guided exhibits without taking a tour.
 Both the tour and museum exhibits are free and open Monday through Friday (except bank holidays when they are closed).